Isiah Kiner-Falefa Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in the league.
+- The pitching staff for the Mariners has a collective 9.1 K/9, the ninth-best in MLB.

-- The Mariners have a 3.53 team ERA that ranks third across all MLB pitching staffs.
+- The Mariners have the seventh-ranked team ERA among all MLB pitching staffs (3.73).

-- Mariners pitchers combine to surrender the fewest home runs in baseball (41 total, 0.8 per game).
+- Mariners pitchers combine to surrender the first-fewest home runs in baseball (47 total, 0.9 per game).

-- Miller (3-1 with a 1.15 ERA and 28 strikeouts in 31 1/3 innings pitched) gets the start for the Mariners, his sixth of the season.
+- Kirby gets the start for the Mariners, his 11th of the season.
+He is 5-4 with a 3.43 ERA and 51 strikeouts in 63 2/3 innings pitched.

-- In his last appearance on Thursday, the righty threw six scoreless innings against the Oakland Athletics while surrendering two hits.

-- The 24-year-old has an ERA of 1.15, with 8 strikeouts per nine innings, in five games this season.
-Opponents have just a .123 batting average against him.
+- The right-hander's most recent appearance was on Saturday against the Pittsburgh Pirates, when he threw 4 2/3 innings, surrendering seven earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.